 Privacy and Confidentiality Guidelines

 The University of Saskatchewan is committed to protecting the privacy of people whose personal information is held by the University through responsible information management.
-This includes information on alumni, donors, and University stakeholders that is held on behalf of the University of Saskatchewan Alumni Association and with University Advancement.
+This includes information on alumni, donors, and University stakeholders that is held on behalf of the University of Saskatchewan Alumni Association and with Advancement and Community Engagement.
 Any personal information provided to the University is collected, used and disclosed in accordance with applicable Saskatchewan provincial and Canadian federal legislation regarding privacy and the protection of information and applicable University policy.

 The following statement sets out the University's commitment to protect the privacy by maintaining the accuracy, confidentiality, and security of personal information collected.

 The University privacy guidelines and procedures are based on applicable federal and provincial legislation and the University's policy and guidelines on data management, data access and data use (Policy 4.38).
 For the purposes of this policy, privacy is defined as the protection of the collection, usage, storage, destruction and dissemination of personal information on alumni, donors and University stakeholders.

 Advancement and Community Engagement staff, University of Saskatchewan Alumni Association and University of Saskatchewan volunteers will be required to sign confidentiality agreements concerning access to personal information on alumni and donors.
 The volunteers have restricted access to limited personal information as part of their volunteer roles in promoting and working with the University.
 Volunteers may have their respective names, addresses and email addresses published on the Advancement and Community Engagement website or in various University publications.